kulp/tenyr/README.md

-**tenyr** is a 32-bit computer architecture and computing environment that focuses on simplicity of design and implementation. **tenyr**'s tools run on Mac, \*nix, Windows, and node.js via [emscripten]. **tenyr**'s highly portable Verilog hardware definition has been demonstrated on Xilinx Spartan6 FPGAs and should run fine on many FPGAs while using less than 1200 LUT6-equivalents.
+**tenyr** is a 32-bit computer architecture and computing environment that focuses on simplicity of design and implementation. **tenyr**'s tools run on Mac, \*nix, Windows, and node.js via [emscripten]. **tenyr**'s highly portable Verilog hardware definition has been demonstrated on a Lattice ECP5 FPGA with the [ULX3S] development board, and on a Xilinx Spartan6 FPGA with the [Nexys3] development board.

 **tenyr** comprises :